benkates/the-office-multi-chart/README.md

 ## TODO

-- [ ] Xaxis too close on small screen
-- [ ] Tooltip add semantics bc you haven’t seen posneg yet on mobile
-- [ ] on input change for transcript, highlight the name
-- [ ] highlight the entire paragraph
-- [ ] character below nodes
 - [ ] comment some more
 - [ ] lower opacity just a touch globally
 - [ ] semantic html?